 What’s happened to Hell?
 Even in our supposedly disenchanted age, large majorities of Americans believe in God and heaven, miracles and prayer, but belief in hell lags well behind, and the fear of damnation seems to have evaporated.

-Maybe too many well-intended preachers have proclaimed a legalistic, fire-and-brimstone message so much that we want to avoid talking about it’s reality today.
+Maybe too many well-intended preachers have proclaimed a legalistic, fire-and-brimstone message so much that we want to avoid talking about its reality today.
 Tony Woodleif said in World Magazine, “As a child I went to churches where it was used as a threat.
 As an adult, I believed for a time in the notion that God made man fall on purpose, solely for the pleasure of burning a great many people for eternity.”
+We can’t make Hell go away simply because it makes us feel uncomfortable, it seems intolerant, or it’s politically incorrect.

 Or possibly the religion of multiculturalism has left the idea of Hell intolerant.
-In order for Buddhists, Christians, Jews, Muslims and Atheists to live happily side-by-side, it’s politically incorrect to say one faith is superior to another.
-Believing that only one way leads to Heaven and all others lead to Hell is boorish, prehistoric, ignorant, unloving.
+In order for Buddhists, Christians, Jews, Muslims and Atheists to live happily side-by-side, it’s politically incorrect to say one faith (or way to heaven) is superior to another.
+Believing that only one way leads to Heaven and all others lead to Hell is arrogant, prehistoric, ignorant, unloving.

 Released March 29, 2011 by Harper Collins, Bell’s book was popularized by TIME Magazine’s Cover story article, “What if Hell Doesn’t Exist?” by Jon Meacham on April 14, 2011 and it quickly skyrocketed up the NY Times Best Seller list.
 How Bell raises the questions about Hell seems just as distorting as the actual questions: “Has God created billions of people over thousands of years only to select a few to go to heaven and everyone else to suffer forever in hell?
 Is this acceptable to God?
 How is this ‘good news’?”